-1. Type support in the taskbar search box, and then select the HP Support Assistant app.
+- Type support in the taskbar search box, and then select the HP Support Assistant app. - or -

-- 2. Select Troubleshooting and fixes. - 3.
-Select Diagnostics, and then select HP PC Hardware Diagnostics Windows. - 4.
-When the tool opens, select the type of diagnostic test that you want to run, and then follow the onscreen instructions. - NOTE: To stop a diagnostic test, select Cancel.
+- Select Troubleshooting and fixes. - Select Diagnostics, and then select HP PC Hardware Diagnostics Windows. - When the tool opens, select the type of diagnostic test that you want to run, and then follow the onscreen instructions.

+NOTE: To stop a diagnostic test, select Cancel.